Ingeniator/checkr/README.md

 Checkr – Validation Service Overview

-Checkr is a backend service responsible for validating structured content and artifacts before they are accepted by systems like Keepr(Trustbox).
+Checkr is a backend service responsible for validating structured content (datasets) before they are accepted by other systems.
 It provides a uniform interface for executing different types of validations, each built around a well-defined base class.

 🎯 Purpose
-Validate artifacts and datasets before storage or execution Enforce consistency, quality, and policy through automated pipelines Return standardized results and actionable status to the caller
+Validate datasets before storage or execution
+Enforce consistency, quality, and policy through automated pipelines Return standardized results and actionable status to the caller